alexzhirkevich/compose-cupertino/README.md

 `AdaptiveBackdropScaffold` uses material `BackdropScaffold` with Material look and feel and `CupertinoBackdropScaffold` with Cupertino look and feel.

-To allow change status bar appearance to light on iOS  when modal controller appears (like a native bahavior) add this to `Info.plist`:
+To change status bar appearance to light on iOS when modal controller appears (like a native bahavior) add this to `Info.plist`:
 ```
 <key>UIViewControllerBasedStatusBarAppearance</key>
 <false/>
 ```
-Appearance will be restored when modal controller is dissapeared.
+Appearance will be restored when modal controller is dismissed.